 This famous chain store is known for their extensive assortment of products and goodies that are generally sold for just 100 yen.

 So, if you want to buy a lot without breaking the bank, go explore this store.

 They have travel goods, decorative items, cosmetics, stationery, fashion accessories, and toys.

 In addition, they sell snacks and drinks, along with some cheap souvenirs.
-With that, this made them one of the best places to shop in Shibuya.

-16. Get around MUJI Shibuya
+17. Get around MUJI Shibuya